Get results. Guaranteed.

 Hailey: Tulsa LSAT course instructor

-...to learn, but all teaching methods are not suitable for all students" in essence, this is my teaching philosophy and how I approach teaching and learning with my students.
+...not suitable for all students" in essence, this is my teaching philosophy and how I approach teaching and learning with my students.
 It is important to recognize the needs (i.e. emotionally, socially, learning styles, etc.) and individuality of each student.
 I believe in bringing in culturally relevant curricula, diversity/inclusivity/ equity in the classroom.
 All students deserve a learning environment that reflects them and the world around them.
-Ultimately,...
+Ultimately, it is my job to facilitate an...

 Education & Certification